-Tibetan New Year, or Losar, is the most significant festival on the Tibetan calendar.
-Starting on 11 February in 2013, it’s a celebration of ancient traditions and rituals, accompanied by a sense of fun, and Megan Hassett loved being swept away by the experience…
+Starting on 11 February in 2013, it’s a celebration of ancient traditions and rituals, accompanied by a sense of fun, and Megan Hassett loved being swept away on her tour of Tibet…

 When you get home from Tibet and open your backpack, precious memories of the warm people, their extraordinary dedication, the harsh landscapes and awesome monasteries will come flooding back…along with the stench of yak butter.
 Then you will hold onto those memories (while you hold your nose), and rush to throw all your clothes the washing machine!”